One Arrest: Plot summary

-The Barksdale detail discusses the information they have garnered from their surveillance, with Prez showing a surprising gift for decrypting messages.
-They have identified a resupply with a specific time.
-Herc, Carver, Sydnor and Greggs make a labored arrest of the package carrier but allow Stinkum to get away so as to not compromise the wiretap.
-Stinkum pages Stringer from outside the towers and Sydnor rushes over to photograph him as the call is returned, so they can legally monitor the phone call.
-In interrogation, Prez recognizes the carrier as Kevin Johnston, the boy he blinded in one eye.
-Daniels appeals to Johnston to contact him if he ever wants to change his life; Johnston mocks his offer.
+Prez surprises the detail by successfully decrypting coded pager messages used by the Barksdale Organization, allowing police to identify the time and location of a drug resupply.
+Herc, Carver, Sydnor and Greggs arrest the courier but deliberately let Stinkum escape to avoid exposing the wiretap.
+When Stinkum pages Stringer from outside the towers, Sydnor photographs him as Stringer returns the call, securing the legal grounds to monitor their conversations.
+During interrogation, Prez recognizes the courier as Kevin Johnston, the boy he previously blinded in one eye.
+Daniels urges Johnston to contact him if he wants a better life, but Johnston mocks the offer.

-McNulty and Pearlman meet with Phelan, who agrees to back the detectives.
-Phelan is surprised that Daniels stood up for the wiretaps and worries that McNulty no longer trusts him since the Gant murder hit the newspapers.
-McNulty feels that he cannot trust anyone at the moment.
-Daniels attends a fundraiser with his wife, Marla.
-Also in attendance are Burrell and State Senator Clay Davis.
-Daniels finds himself in the kitchen with Davis' driver, Damien "Day-Day" Price, who is viewing the house's valuables.
-He speculates about the profit that could be made by burglarizing the home until Daniels reveals that he is a police officer.
+McNulty and Pearlman meet with Phelan, who agrees to support the investigation.
+Phelan is surprised by Daniels' defense of the wiretaps and worries McNulty no longer trusts him after the Gant murder became public.
+Meanwhile, Daniels attends a fundraiser where State Senator Clay Davis' driver, Damien "Day-Day" Price, casually discusses the profits of robbing the event before learning Daniels is a police officer.